jquast/blessed/docs/overview.rst

 Sequence Awareness
 ------------------

-Blessings may measure the printable width of strings containing sequences, providing :meth:`~.Terminal.center`, :meth:`~.Terminal.ljust`, and :meth:`~.Terminal.rjust` methods, using the terminal screen's width as the default *width* value::
+Blessed may measure the printable width of strings containing sequences, providing :meth:`~.Terminal.center`, :meth:`~.Terminal.ljust`, and :meth:`~.Terminal.rjust` methods, using the terminal screen's width as the default *width* value::